rbpollock/labboNetwork/docs/interfaces/imetacolony.md

 ### ▸ `deprecateExtension(bytes32 extensionId, bool deprecated)`

-Set the deprecation of an extension in a colony.
+Set the deprecation of an extension in a labbo.
 Secured function to authorised members.

 **Parameters**